 Finding a Reiki master or practitioner

-A Reiki practitioner at any level of practice, First degree, Second Degree or Reiki master, can give hands-on treatment.
-A Second Degree practitioner or Reiki master can give distant treatment.
+A Reiki practitioner at any level of practice—First Degree, Second Degree or Reiki master—can give hands-on treatment.
+A Second Degree practitioner or Reiki master can also offer distant (or remote) treatment.
 Only a qualified Reiki master can initiate and train a student to practice Reiki.
 When looking for a Reiki professional or teacher, keep in mind there are no standards for Reiki education or practice, so you need to look into each person’s approach.

-The Reiki Alliance is an international professional organization of Reiki masters who stay close to the system of Hawayo Takato, the Reiki master who brought Reiki practice from Japan to the United States in the 1930s.
-If the Alliance doesn’t list a Reiki master in your immediate area, contact the nearest Reiki master and ask if he or she has a student near you.
+The Reiki Alliance is an international professional organization of Reiki masters who stay close to the teachings of Hawayo Takato, the Reiki master who brought Reiki practice from Japan to the United States in the 1930s.
+If the Alliance doesn’t list a Reiki master in your immediate area, contact the nearest Reiki master and ask if he/she has a student near you who offers Reiki treatment.

-There are many compassionate, responsible Reiki masters who are not affiliated with the Reiki Alliance and do not adhere to Takata’s teachings, but might still be a good fit for you.
+Many compassionate, responsible Reiki masters are not affiliated with the Reiki Alliance and do not adhere to Takata’s teachings, but might still be a good fit for you.
 Ask around.
-Reputable practitioners of traditional healing modalities such as acupuncture or massage that you know to be reputable.
-Often practitioners know or have heard of other good practitioners.
+Reputable practitioners of traditional healing modalities such as acupuncture or massage might know a credible Reiki professional.
 Look in businesses that are health-related, such as yoga centers or health food stores.
-After you have located possible practitioners, interview them to find one with whom you would like to work.
+After you have identified possible practitioners, interview them to find one with whom you would like to work.
 It’s worth the effort to find someone you are comfortable with who meets your standards.

 Choosing a Reiki Master or Practitioner

 People often ask how to choose when there are several masters or practitioners available.
 First of all, be clear what your needs are.
 If you want to learn to practice Reiki, you need a Reiki master to teach you.
 However, you can receive treatment from any level practitioner, either a friend or a professional.